 A Los Angeles news station even featured a segment in which a reporter interviewed shoppers at al-Mart demonstrated that even those who drive a Mercedes were driven to save money at the popular discounter.
 All were focused on saving money and getting the best possible deal.

-I wonder how many people are getting coal in their stockings this year — assuming, of course, that coal is still affordable!
+I wonder how many people are getting coal in their stockings this year — assuming coal is still affordable!